rl-institut/oemof-B3/README.md

 ### Build the docs locally

+To build the docs locally, you have to install related dependencies via

+    poetry install -E docs

-To build the docs locally, navigate into the docs directory with
+Afterwards, navigate into the docs directory with

     cd docs/

-and simply install the requirements with

-    poetry install -E docs

 and run